nutdnuy/DCA-vs.-Lump-Sum-with-Euler-Maruyama-scheme/README.md

-readme_content = """# DCA vs LSI Simulation with Geometric Brownian Motion
+# DCA vs LSI Simulation with Geometric Brownian Motion

 This repository provides a Python-based simulation to compare Dollar-Cost Averaging (DCA) and Lump Sum Investing (LSI) using Geometric Brownian Motion (GBM).